+Citation:

+Comment:

 b.
+Is the certifier in a medicolegal death case required to complete the manner of death , as well as cause of death?

+Citation:

+Comment:

+c.
 Is the WHO MCCD, or variation of it, the required form for certification of cause and manner of death in an MLDI case?
 If the WHO MCCD form has been modified, does the form used by the MLDI system include the cause of death standard table (with parts I & II) and list manners of death that align with those on the WHO MCCD form?

+Citation:

+Comment:

 d.
 Does the legal framework allow a person with a legitimate interest to request a correction to a cause or manner of death as determined by the medical examiner/authorized physician?
 If so, describe the process.
 Is the decision by a higher authority binding upon the MLDI authority?

+Citation:

+Comment:

-14. Connection to the CRVS system: Death Registration and Statistics information (from the MCCD) must be coded in accordance with the ICD and submitted to the national statistics authority.
+14. Connection to the CRVS system: Death Registration and Statistics

+Good Practice: As with other deaths, deaths that go to the MLDI system must be registered with the civil registration authority.
+In addition, the cause and manner of death information (from the MCCD) must be coded in accordance with the ICD and submitted to the national statistics authority.
 In general, the following steps happen to accomplish death registration and vital statistics generation, but the order of the steps may vary from country to country: